 - Insufficient or inadequate packaging

-- Missing documentation for customs management (invoice, dual use letter, exportation permits, etc.)
+- Missing documentation for Customs (invoice, dual use letter, exportation permits, etc.)

-In particular, these types of incidences can be avoided so that the shipment arrives in perfect conditions and in the anticipated time.
+The above mentioned issues can be avoided so that the shipment arrives in perfect conditions and in the anticipated time.
 For this reason, we invite you to check the following articles in our help center:

 If in your Packlink PRO dashboard the shipment is flagged as Incident, please contact us as soon as possible, by clicking on Contact us now at the end of this page or by using our Tracking contact form.
 Our agents will reply to your enquiry with a solution within 24 hours.